A new decision method for Intuitionistic Logic by 3-valued non-deterministic truth-tables (pre-print version): Appendix A

 \section{Appendix A}

-The following truth-tables show that each axiom of the Hilbert calculus $\mathcal{H}_{IPL}$ for \textbf{IPL} is valid in the intuitionistic truth-tables.
-These tables were automatically generated by a Coq module for RNmatrices written by R. Leme, see\\
+The following truth-tables show that each axiom of the usual Hilbert calculus for \textbf{IPL} is valid in the intuitionistic truth-tables.
+These tables were automatically generated by a Rocq module for RNmatrices written by R. Leme, see\\

 \url{https://github.com/renatoleme/Forest}

 \

 {